-International solidarity: Resettlement from Uganda is a tangible demonstration of solidarity to a host country that has maintained a generous asylum policy while responding to multiple emergencies, and it helps safeguard access to asylum.
+International solidarity: Resettlement from Uganda is a tangible demonstration of solidarity to a host country which has maintained its generous asylum policy while responding to multiple emergencies, and it helps to safeguard access to asylum.

-Support for self-reliance: Resettlement creates space, and helps encourage self-reliance and resiliency efforts which benefit larger numbers of refugees in Uganda.
+Support for self-reliance: Resettlement creates space and helps encourage self-reliance and resiliency efforts which benefit larger numbers of refuges in Uganda.
 After establishing themselves, resettled refugees sometimes continue to provide support in various ways to their former country of asylum.